 Press START four times to select 2 minutes on HIGH power.
 Your oven will start before you have finished the fourth press.

-During QUICK START cooking, you can extend the cooking time by repeatedly pressing the START button.
+During QUICK START cooking, you can extend the cooking time up to 10 minutes by repeatedly pressing the START button.

 Grill Cooking